ucan-wg/spec/README.md

 Each capability MUST either be originated by the issuer (root capability, or "parenthood"), or have one-or-more witnesses in the `prf` field to attest that this issuer is authorized to use that capability ("introduction").
 In the introduction case, this check must be recursively applied to its witnesses, until a root witness is found (i.e. issued by the resource owner).

-With the exception of rights amplification (below), each delegation of a capability MUST have equal or lesser power from its witness.
+With the exception of rights amplification (below), each delegation of a capability MUST have equal or lesser scope from its witness.
 The time bounds MUST also be equal to or contained inside the time bounds of the witnesses time bounds.
 This lowering of rights at each delegation is called "attenuation".

 ## 5.4 Rights Amplification